kedro-org/kedro/docs/source/get_started/install.md

 * Installation prerequisites include a virtual environment manager like `conda`, Python 3.7+, and `git`.
 * You should install Kedro using `pip install kedro`.

-If you encounter any problems as you set up Kedro, you can ask for help on Kedro's [Slack organisation](https://slack.kedro.org) or [search the archives for a solution](https://linen-discord.kedro.org).
+If you encounter any problems as you set up Kedro, ask for help on Kedro's [Slack organisation](https://slack.kedro.org) or review the [searchable archive of Slack discussions](https://www.linen.dev/s/kedro).

 ## Installation prerequisites
 * **Python**: Kedro supports macOS, Linux, and Windows and is built for Python 3.7+.
 You'll select a version of Python when you create a virtual environment for your Kedro project.

-* **Virtual environment**: We suggest you create a new virtual environment for *each* new Kedro project you work on to isolate its Python dependencies from those of other projects.
+* **Virtual environment**: You should create a new virtual environment for *each* new Kedro project you work on to isolate its Python dependencies from those of other projects.

 * **git**: You must install `git` onto your machine if you do not already have it.
-Type `git -v` into your terminal window to confirm it is installed.
-You should see the version of `git` available or an error message.
-You can download it from the official  [`git`](https://git-scm.com/) website.
+Type `git -v` into your terminal window to confirm it is installed; it will return the version of `git` available or an error message.
+[You can download `git` from the official website](https://git-scm.com/).

 ## Create a Python virtual environment for your Kedro project